More case studies with HISTAR®

-The central design principle of the station, which is also called Lehrter Bahnhof, is the clear emphasis of the existing course of the railway tracks in the urban environment and creating a crossing point in an increasingly integrated Europe.
-Large, light-weight glass roofs as well as two intersecting office buildings translate this principle with architectural means.
+The central design principle of the station, which is also called Lehrter Bahnhof, is the clear emphasis on the existing course of the railway tracks in the urban environment and the creation of a crossing point in an increasingly integrated Europe.
+Large, light-weight glass roofs as well as two intersecting office buildings translate these principles with architectural means.

-The traffic of the train station is organized on three levels:
+The traffic of the train station is organised on three levels:

-- Level ±0: Local public transport, Individual transport (access road, short-term car park), Bicycles and pedestrians, Tourist transport (coaches, ships)
+- Level ±0: Local public transport, individual transport (access road, short-term car park), bicycles and pedestrians, tourist transport (coaches)

-The platform hall, 430 m long and orientated in east-westerly direction, is spanned with a large, light-weight glass roof over a length of 321 m.
-It intersects two buildings, their location and alignment defining the north-south part of the train station located underground in the urban environment.
+The platform hall, 430 m long and orientated in an east-westerly direction, is spanned with a large, light-weight glass roof with a length of 321 m.
+It intersects two buildings with their location and alignment defining the north-south part of the train station located underground.
 From an urban planning and architectural aspect, these so-called arch buildings form a unity with the glass halls of the train station.

-The north-south station hall, 45 m wide and 159 m long, is located between these buildings and are also covered by a fine vaulted glass roof structure.
-The hall offers an inviting gesture towards the Moabit district on one side as well as the government district on the other, consequently taking on an additional connecting function between government district and urban quarter.
+The north-south station hall, 45 m wide and 159 m long, is located between these buildings and is also covered by a fine vaulted glass roof structure.
+The hall offers an inviting gesture towards the Moabit district on one side as well as the government district on the other; consequently, taking on an additional connecting function between the government district and the urban quarter.

-The above-ground, curved urban railway bridges, running in an east-westerly direction, with a total of six tracks and three platforms located in-between, are column-free and spanned with a light-weight shell construction, which is vaulted in three directions.
+The above-ground, curved urban railway bridges, running in an east-westerly direction, with a total of six tracks and three platforms located in between, are column-free and spanned with a light-weight shell construction that is vaulted in three directions.

-The curved frames are positioned at a spacing of 1.50 m to 1.70 m in the longitudinal direction, which together with longitudinal frames located in-between form almost square (respectively rectangular) net modules.
+The curved frames are positioned at a spacing of 1.5 m to 1.7 m in the longitudinal direction, which together with longitudinal frames located in between form almost square (respectively rectangular) net modules.
 Each of these modules is diagonally braced with cables and covered with glass.
-The combination of vaults, longitudinal beams and diagonal cables forms a shell-like structure.
+The combination of vaults, longitudinal beams, and diagonal cables forms a shell-like structure.

 The cruciform train station rests on a building base, which simultaneously integrates the dominant, diagonal buildings.
 The rectangular base is accessible on all four sides via stair links and offers open public spaces at a height of 4.43 m above street level, which are clearly separated from the circulation zones.

 From an urban planning aspect, the building parts accommodated in the base serve for the integration between the cruciform hall ensemble and the urban district.
-Simultaneously it adds further uses to the train station complex, giving an important impetus to the overall urban district.
+Simultaneously, this adds further uses to the train station complex, giving an important impetus to the overall urban district.

-In the central area of the cruciform halls are large openings in the ceilings on all levels, which allow daylight to enter deep down to the underground platform levels, simultaneously, ensuring a good spatial clarity and easy orientation.
+In the central area of the cruciform halls are large openings in the ceilings on all levels, which allow daylight to enter deep down to the underground platform levels that simultaneously ensure good spatial clarity and easy orientation.

-Besides several staircases, six panoramic lifts designed as detached steel-glass structures, provide a direct connection of the platforms in the north-south train station and the platform levels of the east-west urban railway line.
+Besides several staircases, six panoramic lifts designed as detached steel-glass structures provide a direct connection to the platforms in the north-south train station and the platform levels of the east-west urban railway line.

-Two 46 meters high buildings bridge the east-west railway track, with the lattice structure of the façade reflecting the light-weight appearance of the glass station halls.
-The supporting steel structure of the buildingss is visibly positioned in front of the façade level, consequently defining the character of the north-south station hall.
-The external façade of the buildings forms an architectural unity with the train station hall, as it serves as a joint external wall on the levels ±0 to +4.
+Two 46-metre-high buildings bridge the east-west railway track, with the lattice structure of the facade reflecting the light-weight appearance of the glass station halls.
+The supporting steel structure of the buildingss is visibly positioned in front of the facade level, consequently defining the character of the north-south station hall.
+The external facade of the buildings forms an architectural unity with the train station hall as it serves as a joint external wall on levels ±0 to +4.

-In the area of the urban railway bridge, a cantilevered building structure over 87 m is realized on the levels +7 to +10.
+In the area of the urban railway bridge, a cantilevered building structure over 87 m is realised on levels +7 to +10.
 Load transfer for the bridge element is provided via an external steel framework across the complete bridge height, integrating external columns and beams.

-The access of the train station and the buildings has taken reference from the surrounding urban conditions.
+Access to the train station and the buildings has taken reference from the surrounding urban conditions.
 The main address of the arch buildings as well as the entrances to the train station hall are located on level ±0 and therefore on street level.
-The access at each front side is via the fore-court to the north and south.
+The access at each front side is via the forecourt to the north and south.

 The buildingss are both divided into two clearly separated functional areas.
-Primarily railway-related fields of commerce, gastronomy and services are located in the lower levels ±0 and +½, as it is the case in the circulation level -1 of the train station.
-They are assigned to the roofed glass hall of the train station, from where they are accessible.
+Primarily railway-related fields of commerce, gastronomy, and services are located in the lower levels ±0 and +½, as is the case in the circulation level -1 of the train station.
+They are assigned to the roofed glass hall of the train station from where they are accessible.

 Nine of the ten storeys of the buildings located above are designed for a flexible office use.
-The façade grid of 1.45 m allows for a flexible division of plans: small office units are possible, as is the organization of combination or open-plan offices.
+The facade grid of 1.45 m allows for a flexible division of plans: small office units are possible as is the organisation of combination or open-plan offices.
 A connection of different levels via internal staircases makes a further spatial extension of single primary users possible.